Mati365/ckeditor5-rails/README.md

 ## Using Context 📦

 Context CKEditor 5 is a feature that allows multiple editor instances to share a common configuration and state.
 This is particularly useful in collaborative environments where multiple users are editing different parts of the same document simultaneously.
 By using a shared context, all editor instances can synchronize their configurations, plugins, and other settings, ensuring a consistent editing experience across all users.

-### Benefits of Using Context in Collaboration 🤝

-1. **Consistency**: Ensures that all editor instances have the same configuration, plugins, and settings, providing a uniform editing experience.
-2. **Synchronization**: Allows real-time synchronization of content and changes across multiple editor instances, making collaborative editing seamless.
-3. **Resource Sharing**: Reduces the overhead of loading and initializing multiple editor instances by sharing common resources and configurations.
-4. **Simplified Management**: Makes it easier to manage and update the configuration and state of multiple editor instances from a single point.

 ### Using Context in CKEditor 5 🔄